This article covers the following topics:

 Test Connection from the PC Where Equipment Hub is Installed

-7. Confirm that the computer on which the Equipment Hub software is installed can reach the cloud service by navigating to https://tqa-eqhub.imageowl.com/ in a web browser.
-Below is a successful attempt:
+7. Confirm that the computer on which the Equipment Hub software is installed can reach the cloud service by navigating to https://tqa-eqhub2.imageowl.

 An unsuccessful attempt will yield: